hamidreza-s/hamidreza-s.github.io/_posts/2014-11-26-writing-restful-web-services-with-webmachine.markdown

 - __Cacheable__: The clients must be able to cache the server responses in order to prevent reusing stale or inappropriate data.
 In this way we can improve the overal system performance by eliminating not nessecary intractions.

 - __Layerd System__: In a layered system, no one layer can see past the next.
-They can be added, removed or modified transparently as a middleware, and each layer cannot ordinarily tell wheter it is connected directly to an end server or a middleware.
+They can be added, removed or modified transparently as a middleware, and each layer cannot ordinarily tell whether it is connected directly to an end server or a middleware.

 - __Uniform Interface__: Each component must share a uniform interface, free of business context, in order to be reusable by a wide range of other components.
 So it must be standard, generic, high-level and abstract enough like HTTP methods, URL syntax and MIME types.